Overview¶

 Consistency units exchange messages.
 Commands express intent and target a single consistency unit.
 Events record what happened and are published by exactly one consistency unit.
 Queries read from a Read Model.

 The remaining vocabulary fills in around those primitives.
-Value Objects are the typed building blocks that appear inside command and event payloads.
-Policies, Event Handlers, and Domain Services are different shapes of behavior that react to events or sit beside aggregates.
-Actors and External Systems describe who or what initiates commands and produces events from outside the domain.
+Entities are identity-bearing modeling elements that carry no consistency container of their own – the right shape for things a Dynamic Consistency Boundary refers to.
+Value Objects are the typed building blocks that appear inside Command and Event payloads.
+Policies, Event Handlers, and Domain Services are different shapes of behavior that react to Events or sit beside Aggregates.
+Actors and External Systems describe who or what initiates Commands and produces Events from outside the domain.
 Context Mappings describe the relationship between Bounded Contexts.

 Where to Go Next¶

 If you're new to Event Sourcing or Domain-Driven Design, read this chapter linearly.
 If you're looking for a specific term, navigate to it directly from the sidebar.
-If you want to see the schema fields each kind has, the Reference is the canonical place to look.
+To put the vocabulary into practice, the Modeling Guides walk through example domains end to end.
+To see how this vocabulary extends with behavioral specifications and discovery stories, head to the Extensions.
+To look up the schema fields each kind has, the Reference is the canonical place.